Stramenopile: External

 Stramenopiles are most closely related to alveolates and Rhizaria, all of which have tubular mitochondrial cristae and collectively form the SAR supergroup, whose name is formed from their initials.
 The ancestor of the SAR supergroup appears to have captured a unicellular photosynthetic red alga, and many stramenopiles, as well as members of other SAR groups such as the Rhizaria, still have plastids which retain the double membrane of the red alga and a double membrane surrounding it, for a total of four membranes.
 In addition, species of Telonemia, the sister group to SAR, exhibit heterokont flagella with tripartite mastigonemes, implying a more ancient origin of stramenopile characteristics.

 Internal

 The following cladogram summarizes the evolutionary relationships between stramenopiles.
 The phylogenetic relationships of Bigyra vary greatly from one analysis to the next: it has been recovered as either monophyletic or paraphyletic.
-When paraphyletic, the branching order of the bigyran groups also varies: in some studies, Sagenista is the most basal-branching clade, while in others Opalozoa is the most basal.
+When paraphyletic, the branching order of the bigyran groups also varies: in some studies, Sagenista is sister to the remaining lineages, while in others Opalozoa is sister to the other lineages.
 Nonetheless, Platysulcea is consistently recovered as the sister clade to all other stramenopiles.
 In addition, a flagellate species discovered in 2023, Kaonashia insperata, remains in an uncertain phylogenetic position, but more closely related to Gyrista than to other clades.

-Classification

-Electron micrograph of the protist Paraphysomonas butcheri.
-It illustrates the stramenopile property – of having stiff hairs.
-The hairs attach to one longer flagellum, the other is without hairs (an arrangement also called 'heterokont', meaning "unequal").
-The body of the flagellate is coated with delicate scales.
-Paraphysomonas feeds on bacteria, two of which lie near the hairy flagellum.

-The classification of the stramenopiles according to Adl et al. (2019), with additions from newer research:
+A 2025 review takes it as being within Gyrista, and treats Bigyra as a possible clade.